ishimto/maven-hello-world/README.md

 and there are a lot of actions that can be usefully. in compare to jenkins --> Plugins.

+### Dive into the project:
+in our workflow, it splitted into 2 jobs:
+1st:
+job used to run in tests branch, build and check if everything OK with current version, not update the version. job used to run in stage branch, build and check, and also update the version both in docker repository and in the pom.xml, after everything run succesfully and deployed on stage environment in the end.

+2nd:
+job used to run when pull requests merged into the master branch, after review and from stage branch what means it deployed succesfully on environment same as the production, it's not build, just deploy, if it failed, it's rollback to the last stable version, if it success, it's update tag the image with stable, now the image have 2 tags, version and stable.

+the reason in that's project the workflow splitted into 2 jobs and not one, to make it easy to maintain each environment and don't make mix with a lot of "if" statements.

 ## Sementic Versioning
 Regardless the code you write, it's better to version it so you can know rollback in case it needed or manage few versions if it needed, it also good for docs.